Published: October 8, 2019 • Last updated: November 6, 2022 at 6:47 am

 In other words, you can’t directly compare interest rates with conventional loans, because the interest is calculated differently.
 For example, if you borrow $100,000 at 12% per annum, compounded monthly the payment is $1,000, whereas compounded semi-annually the payment is only $975.88.

-- Private first mortgages – Most are in the range of 6.99% to 7.99%.
-Some lenders go lower for lovely mortgages, and others will be higher for riskier mortgages.
+- Private first mortgages – It’s now the late Fall of 2022, and private mortgage lending rates have increased in step with interest rates in general.
+Most are in the range of 7.99% to 8.99%.
+Some lenders go lower for really great looking mortgages, and others will be higher for riskier mortgages.

 Note the words “starting at”.
-If someone calls me and asks about best rates, it is a topic I am reluctant to get into, because there are so many factors involved when determining the actual rate you will receive.
-Let’s have a chat first so I can gauge what kind of lenders your particular mortgage needs will attract.Not only are private mortgage interest rates a lot higher than rates offered by your bank, interest is calculated differently with most private mortgages compounding monthly versus semi-annually at a bank. #PrivateMortgageCosts Click To Tweet
+If someone calls me and asks about the best rates, it is a topic I am reluctant to get into, because there are so many factors involved when determining the actual rate you will receive.
+Let’s have a chat first so I can gauge what kind of lenders your particular mortgage needs will attract.Not only are private mortgage interest rates a lot higher than rates offered by your bank, but interest is also calculated differently with most private mortgages compounding monthly versus semi-annually at a bank.… Click To Tweet

 The stronger the file and the lower the loan-to-value ratio (LTV), the better your rate quotes should be.
 And the reverse is equally true, of course.

 Offers vary dramatically depending on where your property is located.
 In fact, in some parts of Canada, it is extremely difficult, almost impossible even, to find a private lender.
-Well populated areas with decent turnover of real estate attract the best pricing.
+Well, populated areas with a decent turnover of real estate attract the best pricing.

-In the GTA, it is quite common to find private lenders who will lend as high as 75% or even 80% LTV.
-Outside the GTA, these ratios may drop by 5% or more.
-Some mortgage investment corporations (MICs) are boldly offering to lend up to 85% or even 90%.
+In the GTA, prior to COVID-19, it was quite common to find private lenders who would lend as high as 75% or even 80% LTV.
+Outside the GTA, these ratios would drop by 5% or more.
+Some mortgage investment corporations (MICs) were boldly offering to lend up to 85% or even 90%.
 In this situation, however, it is important to ensure your exit strategy is top of mind so you are not stuck in a private mortgage longer than necessary.

 What Is the Term of a Private Mortgage?